janustack/normadex/CODEX.md

-#  STD Covenant Coding Codex
+# A Codex of Coding Standards and Conventions

-A covenant of consistent coding practices, naming conventions, and abbreviations for accessible and maintainable development.

 ## Table of Contents